lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ![Mean spatial diversity of top plans under each compactness measure
 \label{diff_in_means}](../30_results/diff_in_means.png)

-For completeness, I also ran pairwise differences-in-means tests between all four metrics, for a total of 10 tests.
-The results are shown in Figure
+For completeness, I also ran pairwise differences-in-means tests between the top plans of all four metrics, for a total of 10 tests.
+The results are shown in Figure \ref{diff_in_means}.
-\ref{diff_in_means}.
 As expected, there were no significant differences in means between any of the geometric compactness metrics, but there was a significant difference in the means between human compactness and the other compactness metrics.
 The results show that the top plans under human compactness have significantly lower spatial diversity than the top plans under other compactness metrics.